Applying for a Student Exchange Program

 There are two stages of assessment – first, by the University of Sydney and the second by the host university.
 The University of Sydney assessment takes approximately 6 to 8 weeks from submission.
 Your application will be assessed by an Exchange Adviser against the main eligibility criteria as listed in the application and against criteria specified by your preferred host university.
 Your first preference destination will then be assessed in comparison with other applicants, based on academic results and personal suitability.
 Your references and reasons for wanting to go on exchange, as outlined in the Statement of Purpose, will also be carefully considered.
 Applications from students going on exchange for language study will also be reviewed by the applicable language department for final endorsement regarding academic suitability and language proficiency.
 If your first preference is not successful you will be assessed for your alternative preferences.
 In some cases, you may be required to re-preference all your original choices.

-If your application is successful you will receive written notification, from the International Office to a host university.
+If your application is successful you will receive written notification, from your Exchange Adviser nominating you to a host university.
 You will then be required to complete several more documents to finalise your nomination.
 These include the Conditions of Participation Form and the Academic Approval Form for a Nominated Exchange Applicant, which is essential for confirming you will receive credit for overseas courses at the end of your exchange.

 If unsuccessful, you will be notified in writing and invited to apply for the International Exchange Program again in a later semester, if appropriate.